 (see also how to travel with EDS and cervical spine instability)

-Very often we are lucky if we at least find one specialist in our country and most of the time it is far away from home.
+Often we are lucky if we at least find one specialist in our country, and most of the time he or she is far away from where we live.

-Factors which worsen your symptoms (like hot weather, menstrual cycle or other individual problems)?
+Factors, which exaggerate your symptoms (like hot weather, menstrual cycle or other individual problems)?

-Important: Always allow enough time to recover, take a gymnastic mat with you to be able to lie down at any time, Braces?
-A friend or family member can help a lot with carrying luggage, emotional support, to listen when you are too exhausted, to intervene in emergency situations.
+Important: Always allow enough time to recover.
+Take a gymnastic mat with you to be able to lie down at any time.
+Braces?
+A friend or family member can help with carrying luggage, emotional support, emergency situations, and might also notice when you are getting exhausted.